seanpmaxwell/code-divider/README.md

 By default, region labels become **UPPERCASE** and section labels become **Capitalized Words**.
 You can customize both in [Configuration](#-configuration).

 Built-in support includes JavaScript, TypeScript, Java, CSS, SCSS, C, C++, Go, Rust, PHP, Ruby, Python, Bash, and SQL.
-You can add more languages through configuration.
+You can add more languages through the configuration file.

 ## 💻 Command-line options